stembl/stembl.github.io/_posts/2016-12-12-fangohr,-introduction-to-python-for-computational-science-and-engineering.md

 ---
 layout: post
-published: false
+published: true
 title: Fangohr, Introduction To Python For Computational Science And Engineering category:notes tags:[book, notes, python]
 ---

-# Fangohr, Hans.
-Introduction to Python for Computational Science and Engineering, 2015.
+`Fangohr, Hans.
+Introduction to Python for Computational Science and Engineering, 2015.`

 Fangohr's book was an excellent introduction to python.
 Coming from a Matlab background, the structure was easy to follow and very useful.
 The only negative about this book was that it was written for Python 2 and I working in 3.
 This generally didn't pose any problems, generally just remembering that in 3 `print` requires brackets.
 I've uploaded my notes [here]() and below are some of the more interesting parts.